Volunteers are needed in the food pantry for a variety of jobs:

 Looking for other ways to be involved?
-ICSL has a variety of Special Events!
+ICSL has a variety of special projects and events!

 The Annual Dinner, held in the Spring, takes many volunteers to make it happen.
 From securing sponsors and auction items, to promotion, to staging and evening help, seeing that all the details are taken care of.

 WINK Feeds Families Hunger Walk.
 Held in January, here is a way to support ICSL by joining our walking team or finding sponsors for our walkers.

 At Thanksgiving we work with Lamb of God Church's Feeding the 5000 program.
 Meals for our clients are distributed by our volunteers on Thanksgiving Day.